canonical/rockcraft/docs/how-to/chisel/publish-slice.rst

    git push origin create-openssl-bins-slice

 4. Create integration tests to test your changes.
-If necessary, add integration tests for your changes in ``tests/spread/integration/<package_name>``.
+If applicable, add integration tests for your changes in ``tests/spread/integration/<package_name>``.
 Those tests are composed of a ``task.yaml`` file (plus a few accompanying test scripts if needed) that contains instructions on how to cut the slices you created or changed and test their functionalities.
-You can find examples on how to write such tests in the children folders of ``tests/spread/tests``.
+You can find examples on how to write such tests in the child folders of ``tests/spread/tests``.

 5. Create a pull request and wait for it to be merged.